A young child walks along a taped floor line and steps over a low soft obstacle while a grown-up stays nearby.

 5. 05

-Repeat while the steps stay steady.
+Repeat only while the path stays safe and your child's steps remain steady.

 Safety Check